How to get to the Shimanami kaido cycling route. Guide and route information.

 Shimanami Kaido start

-The Kurushima Kaikyou bridge is the start of the route and there is a cyclist entrance that takes you up onto the bridge to mark the beginning of the epic ride.
+The Kurushima Kaikyou bridge is the start of the route and there is a cyclist entrance that takes you up onto the bridge.

 The kurushima kaikyou bridge - here starts the Shimanami kaido cycling route from Imabari.